 - Sign the Consent Form and hand it in on Orientation day.

 - Access HSPNet.

 Access to information on demand at point-of-care is becoming a key component of health care practice.
 Students will be required to have a mobile device for use in the undergraduate program.
-We recommend Apple or Android devices; however, there are several other devices that will also work for the required software packages students will use most often.

-- Find more information information on mobile devices.
+- Find more information on mobile devices.

 Nursing Central is the premier source of disease, drug and test information for nurses.
 It also includes a leading dictionary, literature searching and a study system.
-Get quick answers wherever you need them—on your mobile device or the web.
+Get quick answers wherever you need them - on your mobile device or the web.

 - Access Nursing Central.

 The College of Nursing Virtual Lab provides students with on demand access to hundreds of hours of streaming video on nursing related topics.
 Videos may be integrated into Blackboard course websites by instructors or students may wish to review the video library on the website in preparation for specific OSCEs or clinical placements.

 College of Nursing courses make extensive use of the U of S Course Tools.
 Blackboard is a full-featured and widely adopted learning management system.
 It provides an integrated set of tools to support online content delivery, learning communities and assessment.
 It can be used to deliver courses that are completely online or used to supplement a course that is delivered face-to-face.